Dr. Franziska Exeler

 Ghosts of War analyzes the prosecution and punishment of Soviet citizens accused of wartime collaboration with the Nazis and shows how individuals sought justice, revenge, or assistance from neighbors and courts.
 The book uncovers the many absences, silences, and conflicts that were never resolved, as well as the truths that could only be spoken in private, yet it also investigates the extent to which individuals accommodated, contested, and reshaped official Soviet war memory.
 Ghosts of War draws on archival fieldwork conducted in Belarus, Russia, Poland, Ukraine, Germany, Israel, and the United States, and a wide range of personal and autobiographical material in multiple European languages.
 It is often assumed that in societies that experienced war, occupation, or violent conf lict, the act of seeking justice and accountability contributes to the development of free public spheres and democratic societies (a process also known as transitional justice).
 In contrast, the book examines how efforts at "confronting the past" played out within, and at times through, a dictatorship.

-A second research focus, developed as a post-doc project, lies on the history of international criminal law and war crimes prosecution in the twentieth century.
-Published work and ongoing research examines how the Soviet prosecution of treason and war crimes fit into the global moment of post-Second World War justice, which saw hundreds of thousands of individuals around the world prosecuted for their (real, alleged or surmised) wartime activities.
+A second research focus, developed as a post-doc project, lies on the history of international criminal law, war crimes prosecution in the twentieth century.
+Published work examines how the Soviet prosecution of treason and war crimes fit into the global moment of post-Second World War justice, which saw hundreds of thousands of individuals around the world prosecuted for their (real, alleged or surmised) wartime activities.
 Ongoing, collaborative research explores comparative and transnational approaches to the Second World War and its legacies in Europe and Asia.